 Buchanan Lodge is a two-level residential care facility with four separate resident areas and a special care unit.

-The Salvation Army Buchanan Lodge is a non-profit faith-based home where care and support is provided to 112 adults (104 single rooms, four double rooms in four houses) in a warm and loving community.
+The Salvation Army Buchanan Lodge is a non-profit faith-based home where care and support is provided in a warm and loving community.

 We follow a resident-centered approach to meet the complex care needs of the people we serve.
 We provide holistic care, with spiritual care being the “heart and soul” of our mission.